yooucef/Promethium/docs/user-guide.md

 ## Step 4: Viewing Results

 (Feature In Development)
+## Step 4: Viewing Results

 Once completed, the job entry will show a success status.
-Future versions will allow direct visualization in the "Interactive Visualization" area.
-Currently, results are saved to the backend storage directory defined in `DATA_STORAGE_PATH`.
+You can view the reconstructed wavefield directly in the dashboard using the **Interactive Visualization** panel, which provides real-time heatmap plots of the seismic data.
+Results are also saved to the backend storage directory defined in `DATA_STORAGE_PATH`.

 ## Troubleshooting